shpkc/HS-Platforms-FRONTEND/README.md

 #### Introduction

-We introduce NFT games from all over the world.
+Plusive aggregates game reviews all over the world.

 <br/>